2021 Indianapolis 500

 The 2021 Indianapolis 500 (branded as the 105th Running of the Indianapolis 500 presented by Gainbridge for sponsorship reasons) was a 500-mile (800 km, 200 lap) race in the 2021 IndyCar Series, held on May 30, 2021, at the Indianapolis Motor Speedway in Speedway, Indiana.
 The month of May activities formally began on May 15 with the GMR Grand Prix on the combined road course.
 Practice for the Indianapolis 500 began on May 18, and time trials were held May 22–23.
 Carb Day, the traditional final day of practice, took place on May 28.

 On April 21, 2021, the track management announced that due to the COVID-19 pandemic, the event would be held with a limit of 135,000 spectators, approximately 40% capacity.
 The previous year's race was postponed from May 24 to August 23, then ultimately held without spectators, as was the GMR Grand Prix (which was moved to July 4).
-The Intercontinental GT Challenge meeting in October 2020, which included the twin road course races for INDYCAR, carried a 10,000 spectator limit, with spectators restricted to grandstands in the Turns 1-4 and Turns 12-14.
+The Intercontinental GT Challenge meeting in October 2020, which included the twin road course races for INDYCAR, carried a 10,000 spectator limit, with spectators restricted to grandstands in what are normally Turn 4 and Turn 1 on the oval (Turns 1–4 and Turns 12–14 on the road course).

 Scott Dixon, the winner in 2008, won the pole position, and was a heavy favorite to win.
 Dixon, however, ran out of fuel during the first sequence of pit stops, as a result of a caution coming out, closing the pits and trapping him out on the track.
 He had to make a stop for emergency service, but the crew could not refire the stalled engine before he fell a lap down, and essentially out of contention.
 Two-time winner Takuma Sato (2017, 2020) was the defending champion, and led as late as lap 193, but he was off-sequence with the other leaders.
 Sato had to pit for fuel with seven laps to go, and finished 14th.

 Three-time winner (2001, 2002, 2009), and four-time pole winner (2003, 2007, 2009, 2010) Hélio Castroneves took the lead for the final time on lap 199, and won his record-tying fourth Indianapolis 500 after dueling with second-year driver Álex Palou for most of the final 80 laps.
 The race set a new record for the fastest running of the Indianapolis 500, with an average speed at 190.690 mph, as well as a new record for most cars running at the finish (30).
 Castroneves joined Hall of Fame drivers A. J. Foyt, Al Unser Sr. and Rick Mears as four-time winners.
 After the race, Castroneves celebrated his victory by climbing the catch fence, his signature celebration, which had earned him the nickname "Spider-Man" early in his career.
-The race was also the first IndyCar Series victory for Meyer Shank Racing.
+The race was also the first IndyCar Series victory for Meyer Shank Racing, and Castroneves' most recent as of 2025.